 They take gorgeous photos in breathtaking postures that most of us can only dream of!
-Not everyone can be or wants to be an Insta-yogi and in actual fact, the best way to grow a successful business is to have a great website – just one of the reasons why yoga teachers need a website.
+Not everyone can be or wants to be an Insta-yogi.
+And in fact, the best way to grow a successful business is to have a great yoga website – just one of the reasons why yoga teachers need a website.

-A website that authentically portrays the essence of you as a yoga teacher and really connects and speaks to the heart of the person stopping by to take a look!
+A yoga website that authentically portrays your essence as a teacher and speaks to the heart of the person stopping by to take a look!

 It’s all possible and it’s true for all successful yoga teachers – they have a website!

 So let’s take a look at the 9 reasons why yoga teachers need a website:

 Imagine this…one of your regular students tell their bestie about you and how they love your classes and teachings.
 Their bestie goes online, types “yoga – your name – their location”…and nothing.

 You’re nowhere to be found.
 Perhaps they find you on Facebook but the information doesn’t really give them what they were looking for.